Colon cancer care at HonorHealth

 - Feeling that stools are narrower than usual

 How is colorectal cancer diagnosed?

-Your HonorHealth doctor typically will diagnose this cancer by performing a colonoscopy.
-During your colonoscopy, your doctor will look for polyps (advanced adenomas) and remove them.
+Your HonorHealth doctor will typically diagnose this cancer by performing a colonoscopy.
+During your colonoscopy, your doctor will look for polyps and remove them.

 Following the removal of a lesion, a biopsy will confirm whether it is benign or cancerous.